AI in Digital Marketing

 By Cameron Katoozi, Marketing Consultant at Heinz Marketing

 We have seen a variety of technological advancements in the digital marketing world, from multi-touch channels to increased consumer data privacy.
 These developments help marketers become more effective in their strategies to reach customers in ways they’ve never done before.
 One of the top trends that are taking the digital marketing world by storm is Artificial Intelligence (AI).
-Many of you may be asking “what is AI?”, “can it benefit my team?”, “is it easy to adopt?”.
-In this article, we will answer these questions and more to clear the air on the basics of AI and why it should be implemented into every organization moving forward.
+Many of you may be asking “What is AI?”, “Can it benefit my team?”, “is it easy to adopt?”.
+In this article, we will answer these questions and more to clear the air on the basics of AI and why it should be implemented in every organization moving forward.

 What is AI in Marketing?

-Where have you heard AI before?
+Where have you heard of AI before?
 Your first thought of AI might be those uncanny robots you see in villainous sci-fi movies with evil intentions – but that can’t be further from the truth.
 Fiction aside, AI is a powerful tool that can streamline processes in all facets of your marketing organization.
 With the use of machine learning and supplied data analytics, AI automates nuanced tasks that would otherwise require human intelligence in order to save time, money, and resources that can be allocated to other areas of your organization.
 This leverage in technology can help you make insight-driven decisions to simplify your customer interactions and make them more effective.
 Common use cases for AI include:

 - Content generation

 - Real-time personalization

 Use Cases of AI

 AI builds more effective marketing strategies, improves customer lifecycles, and simplifies the way you reach, engage, and convert leads.
 According to a study by Salesforce, only 29% of marketing leaders used AI in 2018, compared to 84% in 2020.
 That’s a 186% YoY growth.
 Seeing the growth is encouraging, but how are they implementing AI?